Home

 10. Stop Recording

-Press the spacebar on the computer keyboard or
+Press the spacebar on the computer keyboard or the transport stop button to stop the recording.

 The Sonar software creates an audio clip of the recording.